Welcome to my humble abode!

 While out riding in the Americas, I kept a blog.
 Ten years on, I’m still out riding.

-My plan?
-This decidedly ‘old fashioned’ blog will act as a scrapbook journal of sorts.
-A change in pace from my previous residence, While Out Riding, it will offer a home (a tiny house?) for random, bike-related content, like travel reports and gear musings.
-Some of this material will likely grow into more rounded, fleshed out thoughts for Bikepacking.com.
+This decidedly ‘old fashioned’ blog is intended to act as a scrapbook journal of sorts.
+A change in pace from my previous residence, While Out Riding, it will offer a home (a tiny house?) for random, bike-related content.
+Like travel reports and gear musings.
+Some of this material will likely grow into more rounded, fleshed out thoughts for Bikepacking.com, or anyone else who’ll take it.

 I’m still figuring out layouts here, so bear with me…